In A Nutshell

 Use a VPN

-It’s unlikely that you’ll be spied upon when using the Usenet, but it still a possibility.
+It’s unlikely that you’ll be spied upon when using the Usenet, but it is still a possibility.
 Using a Virtual Private Network (VPN) is a straightforward way to conceal your IP address, and ensure your privacy.
 The best VPNs are those have policies that allow P2P transfers on their servers, like Private Internet Access.
 See all my recommended providers in this post: The Best VPN For P2P.